-APPROVAL OF AMENDMENT TO 2010 OMNIBUS INCENTIVE PLAN TO INCREASE THE SHARES SUBJECT TO THE PLAN BY 250,000 SHARES
+APPROVAL OF AMENDMENT TO 2010 OMNIBUS INCENTIVE PLAN TO INCREASE THE SHARES SUBJECT TO THE PLAN BY 300,000 SHARES

-On April 24, 2012, our Board of Directors approved an amendment to the Company's 2010 Omnibus Incentive Plan (the "2010 Plan"), subject to stockholder approval, to increase the number of shares available under the Plan by 250,000 shares.
-As of April 26, 2012, there were outstanding 1,165,215 shares underlying options and 24,000 deferred stock units, which are counted two times against the share reserve, and the total number of shares of common stock available for future awards under the 2010 Plan is 76,387 shares, which the Board believes is inadequate for the purpose of providing future equity incentives.
-Of the outstanding options, 180,000 are exercisable at \$2.73 per share, 145,157 are exercisable at \$2.80 per share, 143,002 are exercisable at \$12.00 per share, and 4,000 are exercisable at \$217.70 per share, which means that those options are currently "underwater" based on the Company's common stock closing price as of April 26, 2012.
+On April 29, 2013, our Board of Directors approved an amendment to the Company's 2010 Omnibus Incentive Plan (the "2010 Plan"), subject to stockholder approval, to increase the number of shares available under the Plan by 300,000 shares.
+As of April 26, 2013, there were outstanding 613,592 shares underlying options and 42,000 deferred stock units, which are counted two times against the share reserve, and the total number of shares of common stock available for future awards under the 2010 Plan is 29,323 shares, which the Board believes is inadequate for the purpose of providing future equity incentives.
+Of the outstanding options, 138,660 are exercisable at \$0.53 per share, 114,000 are exercisable at \$2.73 per share, 90,432 are exercisable at \$2.80 per share, 266,500 are exercisable at \$13.81 per share and 4,000 are exercisable at \$217.70 per share.

-The 2010 Plan addresses the development of innovative compensation practices involving several alternative forms of equity-based incentives by permitting the grant of stock appreciation rights, restricted stock units, performance shares and other stock- and cashbased incentive awards.
+The 2010 Plan addresses the development of innovative compensation practices involving several alternative forms of equity-based incentives by permitting the grant of stock appreciation rights, restricted stock units, performance shares and other stock- and cash-based incentive awards.
 The Board believes the 2010 Plan provides the Company with a flexible and dynamic long-term incentive compensation structure and is in the best interests of the Company.
 This amendment is designed to enhance the flexibility of the Compensation Committee in granting stock options and other awards to our officers, employees, non-employee directors and other key persons and to ensure that the Company can continue to grant stock options and other awards to such persons at levels determined to be appropriate by the Compensation Committee.

-Certain material features of the plan are discussed below, however, the description is subject to, and qualified by the full text of the plan attached as Appendix A, and is incorporated herein by reference, which includes the proposed amendment in Section 4.01 of the 2010 Plan.
-The closing price for our common stock on April 26, 2012, as reported on the NYSE Amex, was \$2.25 per share.
-We anticipate filing a Form S-8 registration statement with the SEC shortly after the annual meeting to register the additional shares approved by this proposal.
+Certain material features of the plan are discussed below, however, the description is subject to, and qualified by the full text of the 2010 Plan attached as Appendix A, and is incorporated herein by reference, which includes the proposed amendment to Section 4.01 as underlined.
+The closing price for our common stock on May 15, 2013, as reported on the NYSE MKT, was \$11.30 per share.
+If this proposal is approved, we anticipate filing a Form S-8 registration statement with the SEC shortly after the annual meeting to register the additional shares.